exakat/php-dictionary/dictionary/solid.ini.rst

 + I : Interface Segregation Principle
 + D : Dependency Inversion Principle

 Each principle may be used independently.
-Those principle are not dedicated to PHP, though they may be used in PHP.
+Those principles are not dedicated to PHP, though they are used with PHP.